vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 GK 179.
 Dolāyātrā-same as above; GK 189-190.
 Dolotsava—This was celebrated on different dates for different

 deities.
 Vide Pad.
 (IV.
 80. 45-50 ) which says that in Kaliyuga Dolotsava on Phā.
-14th at the 8th prahara or at the conjunction of pūrnimā and 1st is prescribed for three or five days and on seeing once Kșsṇa facing the south in a swing people become free from the load of sins; Pad.
+14th at the 8th prahara or at the conjunction of pūrṇimā and 1st is prescribed for three or five days and on seeing once Kșsṇa facing the south in a swing people become free from the load of sins; Pad.
 VI.
 85 contains eulogy and procedure of the Dolotsava of Vispu.
 On Caisu.
 3 was Dolotsava of Gauri (PC 85, VR 84 ) and of Rāma ( SM 35 ); Dolotsava of Kr̥ṣṇa on Cai. śu.
 11 (Pad.
 VI.
 85 ) and the mantra repeated as Gāyatri was 'Om dolārūdhāya vidmahe Mādhayāya ca dhimahi tan-no devaḥ pracodayāt il ibid. verse 5).
 At Mathurā-Vrndāvana, Ayodhyā, Dvārakā, Dākor and a few other places the

 Dolotsava of Kșṣṇa is still celebrated.
 Dauhitrapralipad-Āśv. śu.
 1; VR 61.
 This is a śrāddha.
 Vide